logzio/logz-docs/_source/logzio_collections/_data-sources/server-apps/apache.md

     {% include log-shipping/your-listener-url.html %}

     ```shell
-    curl -sLO https://github.com/logzio/logzio-rsyslog/raw/master/dist/logzio-rsyslog.tar.gz && tar xzf logzio-rsyslog.tar.gz && sudo rsyslog/install.sh -t nginx -a "{account-token}" -l "{listener-url}"
+    curl -sLO https://github.com/logzio/logzio-rsyslog/raw/master/dist/logzio-rsyslog.tar.gz && tar xzf logzio-rsyslog.tar.gz && sudo rsyslog/install.sh -t apache -a "{account-token}" -l "{listener-url}"
     ```

-2. Confirm you're shipping logs by opening an nginx-hosted webpage in your browser.
+2. Confirm you're shipping logs by opening an Apache-hosted webpage in your browser.
   Give your logs a few minutes to get from your system to ours, and then [open Kibana](https://app.logz.io/#/dashboard/kibana).

     If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).